spacelift-io/user-documentation/docs/integrations/chatops/msteams.md

 # Microsoft Teams

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software){: rel="nofollow"} is a Slack alternative and a part of the Microsoft Office 365 suite.
+Microsoft Teams is a Slack alternative and a part of the Microsoft Office 365 suite.
 It's a chat-based workspace where teams can organize and discuss their work.
 Many DevOps teams use it to communicate and collaborate on infrastructure and application deployments.
 Hence, Spacelift has a first-class integration with Microsoft Teams.

 The integration creates a [webhook](../webhooks.md) in Spacelift that will send notifications to a Microsoft Teams channel when: